pvarsh/urban_sensing/README.md

 # urban_sensing

-Urban sensing class team project
+Urban sensing class team project.
+We build a "rat detector" prototype with a Raspberry Pi.
+The detector uses background subtraction to identify moving objects in a video stream and counts them.

 ### Team
 - Emil Christensen